Skip to content

 LWL vs LOA

 LWL = Length at Waterline.
 LOA = Length Overall (including overhangs).
-Minimising the gap between them is a key motivation for modern plumb bows.
+Minimising the gap between them is a key element of modern plumb bow design.
 A classic bow may have LWL 5–10% shorter than LOA.

 Entry Angle